 -

-revisions are available at a discounted rate to customers with a yearly
+Major revisions are offered at a discounted rate.

 -